ehealthsuisse/EPR-by-example/files/GetXAssertion.md

 ## Security Requirements

-To ensure privacy the transaction must be secured using https with mutual authentication, using X.509 certificates (extended validation required) and client and server side certifcate validation.
+To ensure privacy the transaction must be secured using https with mutual authentication, using X.509 certificates (extended validation required) and client and server side certificate validation.

 The retrieval of a XUA assertion requires user authentication by providing the IdP assertion in the *Security* header of the SOAP envelope (see **[Message Semantics](GetXAssertion.md#message-semantics)**).
 The IdP assertion shall be retrieved by the primary system by using the **[Authenticate User](./AuthenticateUser.md)** transaction.